Considering underfloor heating? We explore your options and explain how to choose the right system for your project

 - Electric underfloor heating

 In basic terms, a wet underfloor heating system features pipes, filled by warm water.
-They are often powered by a boiler but underfloor heating with heat pumps is becoming an increasingly popular option.
+Underfloor heating and boilers is one scenario, but underfloor heating with heat pumps is becoming an increasingly popular option.
 These pipes are typically embedded within a floor screed.

-- Buried underfloor heating involves placing the pipes into the floor screed.
-The floor screed is finished, burying the pipes, and the different zones are controlled by the underfloor heating manifold.
+- Buried underfloor heating: This system involves placing the pipes into the floor screed.
+The floor screed is finished, the pipes buried and the different zones are controlled by the underfloor heating manifold.
 This is the most efficient wet UFH system, but better suited to extensions and new builds where new floor screeds are required.

-- Surface mounted underfloor heating involves specialist systems that install the warm water pipes in insulated panels.
-They are designed to be low profile, adding just 1.5cm to the floor level, however, this will still cause some issues when retrofitted.
-These systems tend to be more expensive, too.
+- Surface mounted underfloor heating: Also known as low profile systems, ths method involves specialist products that have warm water pipes installed in insulated panels.
+They are designed to be low profile, adding just 1.5cm to the floor level, making them more suitable for retro-fitting – as long as the increased floor level doesn't impact head space.

 The majority of underfloor heating system controls feature two main parts: